Green Abundance By Design

 Second Season Maintenance

 It is during the second season that there is more flexibility in how the flowering lawn is managed.
-With the flowers and grasses now better established, a more typical mowing regiment is possible or not at all depending on your aesthetic goals.
+With the flowers and grasses now better established, a more typical mowing regiment is possible (or not at all depending on your aesthetic goals).
 Getting at least one mow in before the end of May will reset the peak of spring cool season grass growth and setup the late spring and summer floral display to be more prominent with an overall shorter more manicured height.
 June and July will offer peak blooms in the lawn and avoiding mowing during this time will help promote more blooms.
-A monthly cut at the end of June might promote a second flowering flush and could be experimented with in your landscape.
+A monthly cut at the end of June might promote a second flowering flush and can be experimented with in your landscape.

 Eco Lawn, Green Abundance by Design